 State and federal tax regulations include special provisions related to child support payments and recoveries.
 Whether you pay support for multiple children, wish to claim a child as a dependent, or want to levy the payor’s bank account or tax refund, consider discussing your rights with a qualified family lawyer on our team.
-When your litigation costs are solely in order to seek payment on outstanding child support payments, they can sometimes also be included as a tax deduction.
+When your litigation costs are solely to seek payment on outstanding child support payments, they can sometimes also be included as a tax deduction.

 Call us today at (774) 214-2137 for solid and compassionate legal representation.